flogvit/phaser-updatable-label/README.md

   // Get the new value.
 This is the updated value even though the label is not var newValue = label.getValue();

+  // Set a value.
+This will not trigger an animation label.setValue(100);

   // We can also add multiplications.
 If the value was 1 and we add multiplier by 2
   // the new value will be 2